Luxor Obelisks: Physical features

 The two obelisks were slightly different heights, and the one remaining in Luxor is taller.
 The shorter obelisk was mounted on a taller pedestal and placed farther from the pylon than the other.
 To an advancing spectator the obelisks may have appeared to be the same height, and this design choice may have been highly deliberate.

-The obelisk remaining in Luxor is leaning.
+The obelisk remaining in Luxor leans.
 The Paris obelisk has a fissure in the original stone that had been tended to in antiquity.

 The eastern and western faces of each obelisk were slightly convex, the only two ancient obelisks with the feature, and the reason for this is not understood.

-Hieroglyphics
+Hieroglyphs

-Both obelisks are marked with hieroglyphics.
-In the 1800s François Chabas produced a full translation of the western (Paris) obelisk, which is about Ramesses II, Amun-Ra, and Horus, and can be read here.
+Both obelisks feature hieroglyphic text carved in sunken relief on all four sides.
+In the 19th century, François Chabas produced a full translation of the western (Paris) obelisk, which is about Ramesses II, Amun-Ra, and Horus, and can be read here.

 Luxor Obelisk in Paris

 Idea

 The idea to transport the Luxor Obelisks to Paris appeared first during Napoleon's campaign in Egypt.
-On March 21, 1799, General Louis-Charles-Antoine Desaix wrote a letter to Napoleon informing him of the existence of two obelisks in Thebes which would constitute an extraordinary sight once brought to Paris.
+On 21 March 1799 General Louis-Charles-Antoine Desaix wrote a letter to Napoleon informing him of the existence of two obelisks in Thebes which would constitute an extraordinary sight once brought to Paris.
 Similarly, Vivant Denon recalls in his 1802 Voyage dans la basse et la Haute Égypte the possibility to bring the obelisks to Paris as a trophy of French conquest.
-Finally, on October 8, 1800 Jean-Marie-Joseph Coutelle presented before the Institut d'Égypte in Cairo the first technical considerations on the transport and erection of one of the obelisks to the Place de la Concorde.
+Finally, on 8 October 1800, Jean-Marie-Joseph Coutelle presented before the Institut d'Égypte in Cairo the first technical considerations on the transport and erection of one of the obelisks to the Place de la Concorde.
 With the eventual end of the French Campaign in Egypt, these plans, however, were never realized.

 Under Napoleon's successor, Louis XVIII, the French acquired rights to Cleopatra's Needle in Alexandria, though this obelisk was never moved to France and ended up in New York City in 1881.

-In the 1820s King Charles X opened an Egyptian Museum and sought an obelisk as a piece of Egyptian art.
+In the 1820s Charles X opened an Egyptian Museum and sought an obelisk as a piece of Egyptian art.
 Around this time, Jean-François Champollion, who had recently achieved prominence for his decipherment of the Rosetta hieroglyphs, saw the Luxor obelisks for the first time and urged the French government to acquire them over any other obelisks.